Lagrangian mechanics on centered semi-direct product: Conclusion

 \section{Conclusion}

 In this paper, we have presented a variant of traditional semi-direct products, dubbed centered semi-direct products, and we have illustrated the associated Euler-Poincar\'{e} theory.
 The diamond operator, the group multiplication, and the Lie bracket can all be seen as sums of the associated concepts for left and right semi-direct products.
 As a result, the Euler-Poincar\'e theory associated with centered semi-direct products can also be seen as a sum of the left and right invariant Euler-Poincar\'{e} theories for semi-direct products.
 Presently, many of these constructions remain fairly theoretical.
-However, an isotropy group of the groupoid of $2$-jets of diffeomorphisms of a manifold can be seen as a centered semi-direct product.
+However, an isotropy group of the second order jet groupoid can be seen as a centered semi-direct product.
 This has potential applications in simulation of complex fluids.
 We hope this paper provides a stepping stone towards realizing this application.